DataDog/go-profiler-notes/goroutine.md

 This package exposes the [`pprof.Lookup("goroutine")`](https://golang.org/pkg/runtime/pprof/#Lookup) profiles described above via HTTP endpoints.
 The output is identical.

+## History

+Goroutine profiling was [implemented](https://codereview.appspot.com/5687076/) by [Russ Cox](https://github.com/rsc) and first appeared in the [weekly.2012-02-22](https://golang.org/doc/devel/weekly.html#2012-02-22) release prior to go1.

-## Disclaimer
+## Disclaimers

-I've just started a new job at [Datadog](https://www.datadoghq.com/) to work on [Continuous Profiling](https://www.datadoghq.com/product/code-profiling/) for Go.
-This document may not reflect the views of my employer, but they were kind enough to let me publish it : ).
+I work at [Datadog](https://www.datadoghq.com/) on [Continuous Profiling](https://www.datadoghq.com/product/code-profiling/) for Go.
+You should check it out : ).

+The information on this page is believed to be correct, but no warranty is provided.
+Feedback is welcome!